openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Client can request issuance of multiple Credentials that can be:

-* different Credential Configurations (with possibly different Credential Formats)
+* different Credential instances of the different Credential Configurations
-* different Credential Datasets
+* different Credential instances of the same Credential Configuration but the different Credential Dataset
-* different Credential instances of the same Credential Dataset (with different cryptographic material)
+* different Credential instances of the same Credential Configuration and the same Credential Dataset (with different cryptographic material)
 * a combination of the points above

 Wallets need to differentiate between these options because they can lead to variations in user experience.
 While Credentials with the same Credential Configuration but different Credential Dataset should be displayed separately (e.g. vehicle registration credentials for multiple cars), Credentials with the same Credential Configuration and Credential Dataset (e.g. multiple age proofs for unlinkability) should only appear as a single Credential in the Wallet user interface, as these technical details are not relevant to the average End-user.